Frequently Asked Questions

 Waubonsee has many resources available to assist faculty with remote instruction.
 Please review the Academic Continuity page on the Faculty Development and Engagement website.

 In regards to personal travel, we encourage you to give extra thought and take precautions in order to protect the health and safety of yourself and those around you.
 If your travel is within the United States, the college is not requiring you to self-quarantine.
-However, if you have traveled to a state that is currently identified as a "hot spot," you may have a discussion with your administrative supervisor to determine whether you are able to work remotely for a period of time if there is any concern that you may have been exposed.
-If your travel is international, you must self-quarantine for 14 days and complete the Waubonsee online form below before returning to work.
-More guidance and information on travel is available from the Centers for Disease Control and Prevention and the Illinois Department of Public Health.
+If your travel is international, you must follow CDC guidance based on your vaccination status.

 With the recent surge in media coverage and articles, it can be difficult to keep up with important, relevant information about the Coronavirus.
 Human Resources is here to help.
 We have collected some reliable resources from the CDC, the State of Illinois, the Federal government and our business partners to help you prepare and stay safe.
 View more information and resources in the HR page of mywcc.